 The modeling of clock nonidealities benefits from a solid background in time metrology.
-In [19], the International Telecommunication Union (ITU) defines fundamental notions and models for clocks used in synchronization networks.
-These models are further detailed in reference documents such as [20] for the ITU and [21] for the IEEE.
+In [18], the International Telecommunication Union (ITU) defines fundamental notions and models for clocks used in synchronization networks.
+These models are further detailed in reference documents such as [19] for the ITU and [20] for the IEEE.
 Correspondingly, industrial requirements have been defined for clocks to be used in networks.
 They put constraints and bounds on the clock characteristics defined in the above documents.
-For instance, for a clock to be used in a synchronized TSN network, it must meet the requirements of [22, Annex B.1].
+For instance, for a clock to be used in a synchronized TSN network, it must meet the requirements of [21, Annex B.1].

 Many technologies have been developed to perform the time-synchronization of a network.
-The most common are the use of an external time source such as a global navigation satellite system (GNSS) [16], and the use of time-synchronization protocols such as NTP [23], PTP [14], generalized PTP [22] and WhiteRabbit [15].
-Other technologies are tailored for wireless sensor networks [24], [25].
-Each comes with various performance analyses: we can cite [17] for NTP, [26] for WhiteRabbit.
-However, the design of a "good" time-synchronization protocol remains an open issue [27], [28], and each protocol proposition adds to the time-metrology domain by identifying limits of previous protocols [29], [30].
+The most common are the use of an external time source such as a global navigation satellite system (GNSS) [16], and the use of time-synchronization protocols such as NTP [22], PTP [14], generalized PTP [21] and WhiteRabbit [15].
+Each comes with various performance analyses: we can cite [17] for NTP, [23] for WhiteRabbit.

-The analyses mention that the precision of timesynchronization protocols depends on the latency and jitter of synchronization messages and of control data.
+The analyses mention that the precision of time-synchronization protocols depends on the latency and jitter of synchronization messages and of control data.
 The latency and jitter bounds of time-sensitive networks were studied in numerous occasions using network calculus.
-For TSN, we can cite [9], [31], [32].
-TSN provides many building blocks to provide guaranteed delay bounds.
-The use of regulators with asynchronous traffic shaping (ATS) is one of them.
-Regulators have been studied in [9], [10], [33].
-Other building blocks include cyclic queuing and forwarding (CQF) [34], creditbased scheduler (CBS) [35] or time-aware shaper (TAS) [36].
-Choosing the best set of building blocks for a specific network is an open question [37], and several studies have compared their performance [38].
-In this paper, we focus on regulators, thus on ATS.
+For TSN, we can cite [9], [24], [25].
+The positive effects of regulators were also studied within TSN [9], [10], [26].

 Interestingly, the reciprocal aspect, the effect of the clock and synchronization nonidealities on the network performances, appears to be much less studied.
-For example, the above-mentioned studies always assume that clocks are perfect in the network or that time distribution is perfect [38].
-Even network simulator 3 (ns-3) [39] has a unique time-base for simulating network events, and the simulation of clock behavior and of time-synchronization protocols requires workarounds such as the one in [40, Section III].
-In this paper, we assess the effect of clock nonidealities on the performance bounds of regulators (ATS) and we leave to future work the evaluation of their effect on other TSN building blocks.
+Even network simulator 3 (ns-3) [27] has a unique time-base for simulating network events, and the simulation of clock behavior and of time-synchronization protocols requires work-arounds such as the one in [28, Section III].